CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 *Score all*
 ************

-Click **Score All** to classify all objects in your database using the current rule set.
+Click **Score All** to classify all objects in your database using the current trained classifier.
 It can be helpful to score all images in the experiment and open some of the top-scoring images with **Score Image** to check classification accuracy.
-Rules can be further refined by dragging and dropping objects from the image into bins in order to correct classification errors in images.
+Training can be further refined by dragging and dropping objects from the image into bins in order to correct classification errors in images.

 The result of **Score All** is a table of object counts and enrichment values for each classification